 - A. This is the lesson that most never really learn.
 Oh, we claim to...and we might win little battles against greed and materialism...but we never really seem to learn this ultimate truth. - 1) Stuff will NOT make us happy.
-True happiness is only found in doing what God wants you to do. - 2) It really is that simple. - B. As we consider this truth .... "who you are is much more important than what you have," look at how Jesus lays out the logic of this truth in His parable.
+True happiness is only found in doing what God wants us to do. - 2) Brethren and friends, it really is that simple. - B. As we consider this truth "who you are is much more important than what you have," look at how Jesus lays out the logic of this truth in His parable.

-Application Lessons From the Parable
+Application Lessons from the Parable